NapoleonWils0n/kodi-playercorefactory/README.md

 You can also select a recording duration from the play using menu

-### players

-each ffmpeg player also has a recording duration for 30min, 1hr, 2hrs

-* ffmpeg
-* ffmpeg aac audio fix
-* ffmpeg x-forward http header
-* ffmpeg user agent referer http header
-* ffplay
-* ffplay x-forward http header
-* ffplay user agent referer http header
-* vlc play
-* vlc record
-* vlc play and record
-* mpv play
-* mpv record
-* mpv play and record
-* curl download video
-* curl download video - useragent referer http header
-* wget download video
-* wget download video - useragent referer http header

 ### bash scripts

-The rip-ffmpeg.sh bash script can also set a duration for the recording using the ffmpeg time option -t 00:00:00
+The rip-record bash script can also set a duration for the recording using the ffmpeg time option -t 00:00:00
 Using the hours minutes seconds syntax

-rip-ffmpeg.sh textfile.txt -t 00:00:00
+rip-record textfile.txt -t 00:00:00

-* rip-ffmpeg.sh
-* rip-ffplay.sh
-* curl record m3u8 video stream
-* wget record m3u8 video stream

 ### background recording from kodi